lmagyar/homeassistant-addon-mariadb-inmemory-beta/mariadb/DOCS.md

 ### Option: `retention.enabled`

-Even this is an in-memory database, it can automatically export (from memory to SD card) the `homeassistant` database's content during backup, update, restart or even periodically, and can automatically import (from SD card to memory) the content when the add-on starts again.
+Even this is an in-memory database, it can automatically export (from memory to SD card) the database's content during backup, update, restart or even periodically, and can automatically import (from SD card to memory) the content when the add-on starts again.
 The database dump is gzip-ed before written to the storage to minimize SD-card wear.

 **Note:**
-- only the `homeassistant` database's content is exported and imported
 - the database dump is located in the /data folder, so it is part of the normal Home Assistant backup process
 - the database dump is **gzip-ed** before written to the storage to minimize